How does a contingent fee agreement work?

 The basic concept of the contingency fee agreement is that the client is out little or no upfront expenses; you as a client do not pay legal fees unless and until you win, and then the lawyer receives a percentage of your recovery as his or her fee.
 If you lose your case, there is no legal fee at all for the lawyer.

 Most states permit contingent fee agreements; however, some state bar organizations have become critical of contingency fee agreements as excessive fees and have worked to place limits on their use.
-Advocates of contingency fee agreements argue that they provide a motivation for the attorney to obtain the best possible settlement for their client and provide a way for those who could not ordinarily afford to do so, to access the justice system.
+Advocates of contingency fee agreements argue that they provide a motivation for the attorney to obtain the best possible settlement for their clients and provide a way for those who could not ordinarily afford to do so, to access the justice system.
 Visit the state bar website in your state or consult an experienced local attorney to find out if limitations have been placed on the use of contingency fees in your state.

 Get Legal Help Today